NSLS-II-LIX/py4xs/docs/data.md

   `d` : the actual intensity map

-  `xc, yc` : 1d arrays that define the x and y coordinates of the intensity map
+  `xc, yc` : 1D arrays that define the x and y coordinates of the intensity map

-  `xc_label, yc_label` : axis lables for the intensity map
+  `xc_label, yc_label` : axis labels for the intensity map

   `datatype` : type of the data (e.g. detector raw image, $I(q, \phi)$ map, ...), which must be of type Enum `DataType`.
 This is useful when plotting the intensity map,